Eczema types: Atopic dermatitis diagnosis and treatment

 Mycophenolate mofetil

-What is the outcome for someone who has eczema?
+What is the outcome for someone who has atopic dermatitis?

-By partnering with a board-certified dermatologist, you can control eczema.
-With control, it’s possible to relieve the extremely dry skin, alleviate the itch, and reduce flare-ups that lead to rashes.
+By partnering with a board-certified dermatologist, you can control atopic dermatitis.
+With control, it’s possible to relieve the extremely dry skin, alleviate the itch, and reduce flare-ups.

 Sometimes, it takes trying a few different medications or light treatments to find the one that works best for you.